Sherajul-Shakil/ShoppingList/README.md

 >we have four different method signatures:

-- authstate changes
-which return stream user user is a class from firebase auth that has general user account information. the reason we have a question mark after user is because the value we get from firebase is null if the user is not logged in.
+- authstate changes which return stream user. user is a class from firebase auth that has general user account information. the reason we have a question mark after user is because the value we get from firebase is null if the user is not logged in.

 -  sign in anonymously creates an anonymous account for our user and logs them in.

 -  getcurrentuser gets and returns the current signed in user which like before is null if the user is not logged in.

 - sign out logs the current user out.

 >  class auth repository implements base auth repository and takes in a reader from riverpod reader allows the auth repository to read other providers in the app

 # general_providers.dart

-> in this case we need to read our firebase auth.instance which we'll get from a provider called firebase auth provider we'll define firebase auth provider in a separate file called generalproviders.dart this provides an instance of firebase auth we're also going to add our firebase firestore provider for when we write our item repository to create read update and delete items from firestore
+> in this case we need to read our firebase auth.instance which we'll get from a provider called firebase auth provider. we'll define firebase auth provider in a separate file called generalproviders.dart. this provides an instance of firebase auth. we're also going to add our firebase irestore provider for when we write our item repository to create read update and delete items from firestore.

 ~~~dart
 final firebaseAuthProvider =